This vegan tuna sandwich makes a quick and tasty lunch. Made from chickpeas, it gets its “fishy” taste from nori and capers.

 I make this recipe with Rubies in The Rubble Aquafaba Mayonnaise.
 It is a smooth and creamy mayo made with aquafaba as a substitute for eggs.

 I have not eaten tuna in years, well before becoming a flexitarian.
 Never found it palatable due to its combination of sustainability issues and heavy metal content.

-As I was trying to make more quick and easy lunch option, this timeless classic combo seemed to good to miss.
+As I was trying to make a quick and easy lunch option, this timeless classic combo seemed too good to miss.
 I based this recipe on my Vegan Tuna Pan Bagnat.

 This recipe makes enough “tuna” filling for 2 large sandwiches or 3 medium ones.
 Any leftover will keep in the fridge for a couple of days in an airtight container.

 - 400 g can chickpeas

 - 1/2 tsp Dijon mustard

 - 3 Tbsp corn – from a can

 - 1 small celery stalk